Deformation Cones of nested Braid fans: Nested Braid fan and nested permutohedra

 \subsection{Deformation cone of $\Br_d^2$}

-Finally, we are going to present results that analogous to results on $\Def(\Br_d)$ and the Submodular Theorem for generalized permutohedron discussed in Section \ref{sec:GP}.
+Finally, we are going to present results that are analogous to results on $\Def(\Br_d)$ and the Submodularity Theorem for generalized permutohedron discussed in Section \ref{sec:GP}.
 We first apply Proposition \ref{prop:reduxfan} to determine $\Def(\Br_d^2)$, or equivalently, the deformation cone of a \emph{centralized} usual nested permutohedron.

 In order to apply Proposition \ref{prop:reduxfan}, one needs to describe pairs of adjacent maximal cones in $\Br_d^2.$ By Proposition \ref{prop:charbr2}, this is equivalent to describing pairs of maximal chains in $\OO_{d+1}$ that only differ at a non-maximum element.
 Suppose $\ch_1$ and $\ch_2$ forms such a pair of maximal chains in $\OO_{d+1}$.
 Let $\cT = \ch_1 \setminus \ch_2$ and $\cT'= \ch_2\setminus \ch_1.$ Then $\cT$ and $\cT'$ are of same rank, say $r$, where $0 \le r < d.$ In this case, we say $\{ \ch_1, \ch_2\}$ is a pair of \emph{($r$-)adjacent} maximal chains in $\OO_{d+1}$.